History of the Illinois Society of Medical

 “Illinois State Medical Secretaries and Assistants Association”.
 A short

-time later, the name was changed to the Illinois State Association.
+time later, the name was changed to the Illinois State Association, in

-The annual dues were $15.00, which included State and National dues,
+which the Annual dues were $15.00 which included State and National dues,

 plus $2.00 for chapter dues.

 Over the last 50 years

 there have been many changes for the ISMA and the AAMA, but the one

 constant remains the same.
 The organization was designed to help